-One of the most important things for firms to understand about doing business in France is its strict labor laws (see a thorough explanation of employment regulations on our France International PEO page).
+One of the most important things for global companies to understand about doing business in France or engaging their talent pool is the country’s strict labor laws.

 These laws have swayed many employers to avoid French expansion altogether.
-Others attempt to skirt around the onerous laws with independent contractors—but utilizing independent contractors creates significant risk.
+Others attempt to skirt around the onerous laws by engaging independent contractors in France—but utilizing contractors creates significant risk.

 How to Avoid Independent Contractor Risks in France

-First, and most critically, companies should understand that an employer must maintain a high degree of separation from independent contractors.
-Independent contractors have to complete assignments autonomously and cannot be “subordinate” to any company employee.
+First and most critically, companies should understand that an employer must maintain a high degree of separation from contractors.
+Contractors in France have to complete assignments autonomously and cannot be “subordinate” to any company employee.

-Moreover, France has more independent contractor complexities than almost anywhere else.
-For example, French law limits independent contractor functions to businesses that are unable to fill roles with its standard workforce.
-This often means independent contractors cannot help with core functions of that business.
+France also has more contractor complexities than almost anywhere else.
+For example, French law limits contractor functions to businesses that are unable to fill roles with its standard workforce.
+This often means contractors cannot help with the core functions of that business.

-Companies must also ensure a self-employed contractor has proper documentation to operate as a true independent contractor.
-They are at fault if they do not register themselves properly or fail to make the necessary social contributions.
+Companies must also ensure a self-employed contractor has proper documentation to operate as a true independent contractor in France.
+They are at fault if they do not register themselves properly or if they fail to make the necessary social contributions.

 - Pay overtime, bonus, and other discretionary benefits arrears

-Avoid the Risks of Misclassified Contractors in France with the Help of an Experienced Expansion Partner
+Avoid the Risks of Misclassified Contractors in France With an EOR